openebs/openebs/e2e/ansible/roles/README.md

 - prerequisites : Installs python packages necessary for inventory generation

-- inventory : Generates the hosts file based on entries in machines.in
+- inventory : Generates the hosts file based on entries in machines.in.
+The also role provides an option to setup passwordless SSH between the ansible host (localhost)  and the target hosts.
+In case the same is setup, the hosts file will not contain hostvars for the ansible_ssh_password

 - common : Installs apt packages common to Maya Server & Storage Node cluster